Katie Ledecky passes Michael Phelps for most individual golds at world championships

 American Jack Alexy collected his second silver of the worlds in 21.57 to go with his silver in the 100 free.
 Benjamin Proud of Britian, last year’s world champion, took the bronze in 21.58.

-Dressell won the event in Tokyo but did not qualify for the American team, taking a little break from the sport.
-McEvoy’s time was quicker than Dressell’s winning time in Tokyo — 21.07
+Caeleb Dressel won the event at the Olympics but did not qualify for the U.S. team.
+McEvoy’s time was quicker than Dressel’s winning time in Tokyo — 21.07.

-Maxime Grousset of France won gold in the men’s 100 fly in 50.14.
-The 24-year-old took the early lead and held on for the victory.
+Maxime Grousset of France won gold in the 100 fly in 50.14.
+The 24-year-old took the early lead and held on.
 Josh Liendo of Canada earned the silver in 50.34, while American Dare Rose made the podium with the bronze (50.46).

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports